earnestt1234/SipperViz/Installation.md

 You should see the command line change to start with `(sipperviz)`.

 Now, you can install SipperViz's dependencies in this `sipperviz` environment using Python's `pip` package manager.
-These dependencies can be installed in one go by using the `requirements.txt` file, available inside the main `FED3_Viz` folder of the downloaded source code.
+These dependencies can be installed in one go by using the `requirements.txt` file, available inside the main `SipperViz` folder of the downloaded source code.

 In Anaconda Prompt, navigate to the directory of `requirements.txt`, using `cd`, e.g.: